SandAI-org/MagiAttention/docs/source/magi_api.md

 ### Dispatch Function

-If you already have the key, you can call `dispatch` to get the padded and dispatched local tensor.
+If you already have the key, you can call `dispatch` function to get the padded and dispatched local tensor.

 ```{eval-rst}
 .. currentmodule:: magi_attention.api.magi_attn_interface